-- The greater the commitments to a specific plan of action, the more likely health-promoting behaviors are to be maintained over time.
+- The greater the commitments to a specific plan of action, the more likely health-promoting behaviors will be maintained over time.

 - Commitment to a plan of action is less likely to result in the desired behavior when competing demands over which persons have little control require immediate attention.

-- Persons can modify cognitions, affect, and the interpersonal and physical environment to create incentives for health actions.
+- Persons can modify cognitions, affect, and the interpersonal and physical environment to create incentives for healthy actions.

 Strengths and Weaknesses

-- The Health Promotion Model is simple to understand yet it is complex in structure.
+- The Health Promotion Model is simple to understand, yet diving deeper shows its complexity in its structure.

-- Nola Pender’s nursing theory gave much focus on health promotion and disease prevention making it stand out from other nursing theories.
+- Nola Pender’s nursing theory focused on health promotion and disease prevention, making it stand out from other nursing theories.

 - It is highly applicable in the community health setting.

-- It promotes the independent practice of the nursing profession being the primary source of health promoting interventions and education.
+- It promotes the nursing profession’s independent practice, being the primary source of health-promoting interventions and education.

-- The Health Promotion Model of Pender was not able to define the nursing metapradigm or the concepts that a nursing theory should have, man, nursing, environment, and health.
+- The Health Promotion Model of Pender could not define the nursing metapradigm or the concepts that a nursing theory should have, man, nursing, environment, and health.